Top 10 Most Popular Programming Languages

 Weaknesses: its superior object model comes at a price... namely speed

 Okay!
 Those are the top 10 programming languages in use today and some personal comments about them.
 Remember that opinions are like noses, everyone has one and they all smell ;) If you disagree, please feel free to email me or write your own opinions on the forum.

 This is the end of the reading!

 Discussion Questions:Which programming languages do you already know?
 Which ones do you want to learn?
 Why?

 Which language do you think is best for making banking software?
 Web pages?
 Games?
 Text processing?

 Computer languages such as FORTRAN and COBOL were once very popular, but not so much anymore.
 Why do you think they lost popularity?
 Which languages in the top 10 do you think will drop in 10 years?
 Which one will gain in popularity?

-Registered users get access to hundreds of activities (writing, speaking, listening comprehension, multiple choice, fill-in-the-blanks)
+Registered users get access to two FREE units (writing, speaking, listening comprehension, multiple choice, fill-in-the-blanks)